-If you exclude a parent domain then all its children are also excluded from scan.
+If you exclude a parent domain, then all its children are also excluded from the scan.

-If you exclude a domain which is a subdomain of an included domain, then all the excluded domain's children are excluded from scan.
+If you exclude a domain that is a subdomain of an included domain, then all the excluded domain's children are excluded from the scan.